ate47/atian-cod-tools/README.md

 ## Lookup

 To have a lookup over the extracted hashes, you can use a file named `strings.txt` when using the process, it will be loaded automatically, one string per line.

+You can also use .wni compiled files, create a directory with the name `package_index` and put the .wni files in it.

 ## Credits